Fluoride - Plantation Dentist

 Some private wells may contain naturally fluoridated water.

-Common fuoride question ask in our Plantation Dental office
+Common fluoride question ask in our Plantation Dental office

 What Is Fluoride?

-Fluoride is a compound of the element fluorine, which can found throughout nature in water, soil, air and food.
-By adding fluoride into our drinking water, it can be absorbed easily into tooth enamel, especially in children’s growing teeth, which helps to reduce tooth decay.
+Fluoride is a compound of the element fluorine, which can found throughout nature in water, soil, air, and food.
+By adding fluoride to our drinking water, it can be absorbed easily into tooth enamel, especially in children’s growing teeth, which helps to reduce tooth decay.

 Why Is Fluoride Important To Teeth?